Johan Scharffenberg: Second World War

 During the 1930s, Scharffenberg was highly critical of the emergence of Nazism in Germany.
 In a series of articles in Arbeiderbladet in 1933 he concluded that Adolf Hitler was a paranoid psychopath, and the German legation in Oslo delivered several official protests claiming he was offending a foreign head of state.
 After the ruling Nazi Party in Germany passed the German Sterilization Law in 1933, however, Scharffenberg—a supporter of eugenics—applauded the legislation and called for similar legislation in Norway.
 A lecture held at the Norwegian Students' Society in September 1940, where he called for freedom and resistance, gave him enormous applause, and is regarded as one of the starting events of the Norwegian resistance movement against the Nazi German occupation of Norway.
 He was also arrested after the talk and held in detention for a few weeks.
 After the war, Scharffenberg was selected to hold the welcome speech for King Haakon when he returned to Norway in June 1945.
 He participated in the public debate on the legal purge in Norway after World War II, arguing against the use of death penalty, and he warned against the occurrences where people took the law into their own hands and humiliated women who had had sexual relations with the occupants.

 Post-war career

-Scharffenberg was 76 years in 1945, but still participated in the public debate.
+Scharffenberg was 76 years old in 1945, but still participated in the public debate.
 He opposed Norwegian membership in NATO and even the United Nations, arguing that the state was too small to gain influence.
 He was "in personal contact" with the people behind the NATO-critical, socialist newspaper Orientering.
 He admired the Swiss political system, and saw the country's neutrality as an ideal for Norway in the 1950 book Norske aktstykker til okkupasjonens forhistorie.
 He was also a proponent of the referendum, commonly deployed in Swiss politics.
 In 1961 he stood forward as a member of Landsforbundet for folkeavstemning, a lobby organization which worked to include the institution of referendums in the Norwegian Constitution.
 He died in February 1965 in Oslo.